MikhailZheltyshev/MikhailZheltyshev/README.md

     To allow our tests to control the real device we need to perform some preparations:
        - Unlock developer options in device preferences (by tapping multiple times on "Build Number" option in Preferences > About Phone section)
-       - Enter unlocked Developer options and allow USB debuggin
+       - Enter unlocked Developer options and allow USB debugging
-       - Connect your device to the PC with adb drivers for your device and android sdk installed
+       - Connect your device to the PC with adb drivers for your device and android sdk installed and configured
-       - Start Appium server and Appium inspector session configuration
+       - Start Appium server
        - Change "deviceName" property to paricular real device name (to know device name execute command "adb devices" via cmd) in Appium session config and in DriverSetup.class caps of our project.
-       - Start Inspector's session
+       - Start running your tests ("deviceName" cap should be correct)
        - Allow debugging session on your device if needed

     It does not seem there is any difference (except some manual preparations for the real device) for running appium